NVIDIA/NeMo-Aligner/docs/user-guide/rlhf.rst

 Reward Model Training
 #####################

 The reward model is used to score how good a response is.
 It is trained using a pairwise comparison loss and therefore requires a dataset of response pairs, where one response in the pair is ranked higher than the other.
-A good reward model is cruical for the success of the PPO training.
+A good reward model is crucial for the success of the PPO training.

 Data Preprocessing
 %%%%%%%%%%%%%%%%%%